 Shoes on the Danube Promenade

 To remember the turbulent and often tragic history of the city, the 60 pairs of shoes by the river honor the memory of the victims of the Holocaust shot into the Danube during WW2.
 Many locals and visitors consider the monument a place to reflect on the brutal past the country had to go through in previous centuries.
 It’s very close to the Parliament building, so you can walk over easily after you’re done with your tour.

-Imagine the biggest Communist statues relocated in a museum dedicated to their living memory – in Memento Park, you can take a selfie with Lenin, sit into a Trabant and even watch an original secret police tutorial.
+If you visit Budapest for the first time you should definitely go to Memento Park.
+Imagine the biggest Communist statues relocated in a cool museum – in Memento Park, you can take a selfie with Lenin, sit into a Trabant and even watch an original secret police tutorial.
 A bit further out from downtown but worth a detour if you’re into Ostalgia!

 Instant and Fogas Ház: biggest ruin bar

 Unique, hip and enormous, Instant and Fogas Ház merged in spring 2017 to open the biggest ruin bar in the city.
-Self-defined as an ‘enchanted forest’, they’re immensely popular with twentysomethings, locals and tourists alike.
-The vast party complex offers a variety of styles, and has managed to keep its original allure despite its growing size and appeal by also accommodating niche sidekicks such as Liebling and Lärm.
+Self-defined as an ‘enchanted forest’, they’re immensely popular with visitors and locals, from all walks of life and all ages.
+The vast party complex offers a variety of styles, and has managed to keep its original allure despite its growing size by also accommodating niche sidekicks such as Liebling and Lärm.

 Gellért Baths: the most beautiful of all

 The most beautifully built of all Budapest baths, Gellért (located below the hotel of the same name by the Danube at the Buda end of Freedom Bridge) is decorated with Art Nouveau furnishings, sculptures and mosaics.
 It’s slightly more expensive than the average thermal bath, but it’s an experience you’ll definitely always remember!